DIAGNijmegen/website-content/content/pages/vacancies/msc-kidney-multiphase.md

 ## Information

-For more information, see the full vacancy [here](https://www.ru.nl/en/students/news/ellis-excellence-fellowships-apply-now-for-a-project-0#13).
+For more information or to apply, please contact sarah.deboer@radboudumc.nl.